Back to Sleep & Infant Development | From a Pediatric OT & Mom of 2

 The Safe to Sleep initiative was formed in 1992 by the American Academy of Pediatrics (AAP) and a healthcare coalition was founded to raise awareness, and encourage back sleeping in infants.

-So why is back to sleep important??
+So why is back to sleep important?

 The Safe to Sleep initiative was formed to minimize the risk of SIDS among infants, which is the leading cause of death in 1 month to 1 year old children.
 This initiative has been largely successful, in which the incidence of SIDS has been lowered by 60 percent after the AAP encouraged parents to place babies on their back to sleep.
 Post this initiative and suggestion, parents can now sleep deeply knowing their baby is safe.
 I, myself, am a firm believer in back to sleep as a safe sleeping position for infants.
 I know when placing my baby down on his back to sleep, he is safe because the airway is free.

-So how did babies sleep prior to this initiative???
+So how did babies sleep prior to this initiative?

 In the mid-1990s, it was very common for babies to be placed on their belly or side to sleep and also placed in a room far away from the parents.
 This sleeping position and change in location (away from the parent’s room) was to encourage uninterrupted sleep and “self soothing” as a means to foster independence among infants.
 This belly, or side, sleeping position significantly increased the risk of SIDS, therefore leading to the Safe to Sleep initiative.
 Read more about the history of infant sleeping patterns here.
 The Safe to Sleep initiative significantly reduced the risk of SIDS after parents began to place their infant on their back to sleep in order to prevent airway obstruction and suffocation.